PinYuanChen/pinyuan.github.io/_posts/2022-12-25-rxswift-mvvm-binidng.md

 Well, this method creates two private structs to handle input and output.
 But the problem is: it deal with them in initialization, and once you have multiple input and output subjects, the `init()` will become pretty messy.

 ## Protocol Comes into Play
-Let's think of it again: is there a better way to create input and output interfaces?
-You may ring a bell that protocol might be a better solution.
-Since Apple claims Swift is a protocol oriented language and protocol can act as a good interface.
-So let's see how to build it.
+Let's think of it: what's the purpose of creating input and output instances?
+Because they act as `interfaces`.
+It might ring a bell to you that there's another one can act as a interface: `protocol`.
+Since Apple claims Swift is a protocol oriented language, we developers must explore its full potential.
+Let's see how to build it in a protocol way.

 ```swift
 protocol ViewModelInput {